cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_network_global_ip_pool.md

 The following attributes are exported.

-- `items` - Items in a DNACenter global IP pool.
+- `items` - Items in a Cisco DNA Center global IP pool.
 See [Global IP Pool item](#global-ip-pool-item-1) below for details.

 ### global ip pool item